dee0/ocm-toi-helloworld/README.md

 	NOTE: This means in the documentation of your installer you must be clear about what the credentials look like.
 Perhaps this can be done with `ocm toi describe package [my package]` and the 'additional resources' which a user can extract using `ocm toi configuration bootstrap [my package]`

-5. Make user config ( named params in code ) from
+6. Make intermediate user config ( named params in code ) from
-    - toiPackage.configTemplate.
-This is a spiff template
     - parameter passed on command line.
 This is a spiff template even though documentation doesn't indicate this
     - toiPackage.templateLibraries.
 These are references to resources in the component version
     - toiPackage.schema.
 This is a reference to a json schema in the component version